hudson-and-thames/arbitragelab/docs/source/stochastic_control_approach/optimal_convergence.rst

 How to use this submodule
 #########################

-This submodule contains five public methods, of which two methods are necessary to calculate the optimal weights.
+This submodule contains six public methods, of which two methods are necessary to calculate the optimal weights.
 The first method ``fit`` is for estimating the parameters of the model using training data, and the second method is for calculating the final optimal portfolio weights using evaluation data.